-1. Basic Aspects of Organic Chemistry

-- a.
-Organic intermediates: Carbocations, carbanions, free radicals, carbenes and nitrenes.
-Their method of formation, stability and synthetic applications. - b.
-Types of reaction mechanisms and methods of determining them, - c.
-Detailed knowledge regarding the reactions, mechanisms and their relative reactivity and orientations. - i.
-Aliphatic and aromatic compounds, - ii.
-Nucleophilic uni- and bimolecular reactions (SN1 and SN2) - iii.
-Elimination reactions (E1 & E2; Hoffman & Saytzeff's rule) - iv.
-Rearrangement reaction
+- 1. Basic Aspects of Organic Chemistry: - 12 Organic intermediates: Carbocations, carbanions, free Hrs radicals, carbenes and nitrenes.
+Their method of formation, stability and synthetic applications. - 2.
+Types of reaction mechanisms and methods of determining them, - regarding Detailed knowledge the reactions. mechanisms and their relative reactivity and orientations.